dmj111/dmj111.github.io/stories/about.rst

 current employer is Minitab, and all of the views expressed here are my own.

-My hobbies include home roasting coffee, and swimming, biking, and running.
+My non-tech hobbies include roasting coffee, and swimming, biking, and running.
 Slowly.

 Contact